-- 2.5 The objective is to 'screen out' those plans and projects that can, without any detailed appraisal, be said to be unlikely to result in significant adverse effects upon European sites, usually because there is no mechanism for an adverse interaction with European sites.
-This stage is undertaken in Chapters 3 and 4 of this report. - 2.6 In evaluating significance, AECOM have relied on our professional judgement as well as the results of previous stakeholder consultation regarding development impacts on the European sites. - 2.7 The level of detail in land use plans concerning developments that will be permitted under the plans will never be sufficient to make a detailed quantification of adverse effects.
-Therefore, we have again taken a precautionary approach (in the absence of more precise data) assuming as the default position that if an adverse effect cannot be confidently ruled out, avoidance or mitigation measures must be provided.
-This is in line with the former Department of Communities and Local Government guidance that the level of detail of the assessment, whilst meeting the relevant requirements of the Habitats Regulations, should be 'appropriate' to the level of plan or project that it addresses.
-This 'tiering' of assessment is summarised in Box 2.
+- 2.4 The objective is to 'screen out' those plans and projects that can, without any detailed appraisal, be said to be unlikely to result in significant adverse effects upon European sites, usually because there is no mechanism for an adverse interaction with European sites.
+This stage is undertaken in Chapters 3 and 4 of this report. - 2.5 In evaluating significance, AECOM has relied on our professional judgement as well as the results of previous stakeholder consultation regarding development impacts on the European sites. - 2.6 The level of detail in land use plans concerning developments that will be permitted under the plans will never be sufficient to make a detailed quantification of adverse effects.
+Therefore, we have again taken a precautionary approach (in the absence of more precise data), assuming as the default position that if an adverse effect cannot be confidently ruled out, avoidance or mitigation measures must be provided.
+HRA Task 2 Appropriate Assessment (AA) - 2.7 Where it is determined that a conclusion of 'no likely significant effect' cannot be drawn, the analysis has proceeded to the next stage of HRA known as Appropriate Assessment.
+Case law has clarified that 'appropriate assessment' is not a technical term.
+In other words, there are no particular technical analyses, or level of technical analysis, that are classified by law as belonging to appropriate assessment. - 2.8 By virtue of the fact that it follows Screening, there is a clear implication that the analysis will be more detailed than undertaken at the Screening stage and one of the key considerations during appropriate assessment is whether there is available mitigation that would entirely address the potential effect.
+In practice, the appropriate assessment would take any policies or allocations that could not be dismissed following the high-level Screening analysis and analyse the potential for an effect in more detail, with a view to concluding whether there would actually be an adverse effect on integrity (in other words, disruption of the coherent structure and function of the European site(s)). - 2.9 There has been a very recent decision by the European Court of Justice9, which concludes that measures intended to avoid or reduce the harmful effects of a proposed project on a European site, but which are not an integral part of the project or plan, may no longer be taken into account by competent authorities at the Likely Significant Effects or 'screening' stage of HRA.
+The implications of the ECJ ruling are structural, essentially meaning that the role of avoidance and measures should be discussed in the subsequent 'appropriate assessment' stage instead. - 2.10 When discussing mitigation for a Plan document, one is concerned primarily with the policy framework to enable the delivery of such mitigation rather than the details of the mitigation measures themselves, since the Plan document is a high-level policy document.